aandroni/velib-tracker/README.md

 ## Project Output

-The data were collected during the span of approximately one month (from July 26th 2021 to August 27th 2021).
-A screenshot of the web application monitoring the number of available bikes can be found in the folder `output`.
+The data were collected during the span of approximately one month, from August 28th to September 28th 2021.
+The data and a screenshot of the running web application can be found in the folder `output`.